yihaein/coffee/README.md

 Coffee from major markets provide more marketing, sales, and profits due to major markets being better known that small markets.

+Profits are higher in non-decaf types than decaf types.

 The blog post can be found on [Medium](https://medium.com/@yihaein/coffee-6667133ae82e).

 ## Licensing